 The next thing I consider when I’m looking to purchase a basket is the purpose.

 How will I use this in my home?
 I used to be guilty of buying so many baskets at thrift stores just because they were cheap or cute, but I never ended up using them because I never had a specific purpose for them to begin with.
+There are so many spaces in your home where you can use a basket – laundry room, mudroom, or even as a centerpiece on your coffee table in your living room!

 I tend to take a more minimal approach to decor throughout my home, so when I’m shopping for baskets now I really like to think through my purchase and consider where I will use the basket.
+A large wicker basket with handles can hold blankets or pillows, or a smaller basket in my bathroom can hold towels.
+I also love hanging baskets on my walls to hold fresh flowers!
+These are just a few basket ideas for you consider when making a purchase.

 Unique Shapes and Sizes